letsencrypt/cp-cps/CPS.md

 ISRG CA hardware and software is dedicated solely to performing CA functions.

 Vendor selection includes an evaluation of reputation in the market, ability to deliver a quality product, vulnerability history, and the likelihood of remaining viable in the future.
 Physical product deliveries are received by Trusted Contributors and inspected for evidence of tampering.
-HSMs are shipped in tamper-evident packaging and tamper bag serial numbers are confirmed with the vendor upon reception.
+HSMs are shipped in tamper-evident packaging and tamper bag serial numbers are confirmed with the vendor upon receipt.

 ISRG maintains a CA testing environment separate from the production environment.
 The testing environment reasonably emulates the production environment but does not have access to ISRG CA Private Keys used in trusted certificates.
 The purpose of this testing environment is to allow extensive but safe testing of software and systems that are or will be deployed to the CA production environment.